 - Maintain social distancing of at least six feet when in a public setting

 - Vulnerable individuals (aged 60 and older, individuals who are immunocompromised, or have underlining health conditions) should follow the guidelines set forth by the CDC and take enhanced precautions

 - Please voice concerns to staff if you see others not adhering to health and safety measures.

 - Enjoy the great outdoors, activities, and experiences Sun Valley has to offer while embracing safety.

 - Correct hygiene and frequent handwashing with soap are vital to help combat the spread of virus.
 All team members have been instructed to wash their hands, or use sanitizer when a sink is not available, every 60 minutes (for 20-seconds) and after any of the following activities: using the restroom, sneezing, touching the face, blowing the nose, cleaning, sweeping, mopping, smoking, eating, drinking, entering and leaving lift conveyances, going on break and before or after starting a shift.
-Food and Beverage employees will follow this directive at least once every 30 minutes.
+Food and Beverage employees follow this directive at least once every 30 minutes.

-- All employees will have a daily health screening where their temperature is taken and recorded as well as answer questions relating to COVID-19.
+- All employees have a daily health screening where their temperature is taken and recorded as well as answer questions relating to COVID-19.
 If staff is experiencing any symptoms or have family experiencing symptoms, staff are required to stay at home.